BitPlatter/fluiddata_flask_example/README.md

 FluidDATA API and integrate it with a simple Flask application that allows you to search a single podcast channel.

+Checkout the running demo of this app at <https://flask-demo.bitplatter.com>.

 When you are done with this tutorial you can read the full API documentation here:
 [FluidDATA python API](https://docs.bitplatter.com/fluiddata-python/)